Tap-Payments/gosell-js-client/README.md

 ## Google Pay™

-- **Description**: Once you integrate Google Pay™ in your web application, your customers can securely make one-touch payments using any credit or debit card connected to their Google account.
+Once you integrate Google Pay™ in your web application, your customers can securely make one-touch payments using any credit or debit card connected to their Google account.

 ### Google Pay™ Integration